 Connecting to Blackboard Collaborate

-When connecting to the Blackboard Collaborate room, you may be presented with a registration form, which you need to complete before continuing to the Blackboard Collaborate room.
+When connecting to the Blackboard Collaborate room, you will be asked to type in your first and last name, which you need to complete before continuing to the Blackboard Collaborate room.

 You will also need to open or save the file dropin.jnlp.